dgraziotin/osx-docker-mysql/README.md

 [![](https://images.microbadger.com/badges/image/dgraziotin/mysql.svg)](https://microbadger.com/images/dgraziotin/mysql "Get your own image badge on microbadger.com")

-As of [Docker for Mac v1.12.0](https://docs.docker.com/engine/installation/mac/), there is no need for using my Docker images anymore (although some users still report that my image is the only one working for them).
+As of [Docker for Mac v1.12.0](https://docs.docker.com/engine/installation/mac/), there is no _need_ for using my Docker images anymore (although some users still report that my image is the only one working for them).
 Thanks for the support!
+You can still use my images if you like.
+I will be using them and supporting them.

     Out-of-the-box MySQL Docker image that *just works* on Mac OS X.
     Including write support for mounted volumes (MySQL).